AaronDenHond/angular-group-exercise/README.md

 10. Submitting the data to the server [x]

+11. Storing the data in a file via an array of objects (thanks Sicco!) [x]

+12. Added a flip animation for cards [x]

-11. Displaying data in cards on page,
+13. Displaying all our saved animal data in cards [ ]